Kunstmaan/cupcake/docs/audioplayer.md

 ```

 ### Basic html structure
-Don't forget to specify the type, as it uses this for the isSupported-check.
+Don't forget to specify the type, as it uses this for the support-check.
 ```html
 <audio controls preload="auto" class="js-audio-player">
     <source src="../js/audioplayer/testfiles/test.mp3" type="audio/mp3"/>